BrianMiller793/rpifreeswitch/README.md

     sudo ./bin/freeswitch

-(There is a section in pilitefs.sh for configuring FreeSWITCH scripts for use with Raspberian Lite and integrating it with services, but it's not done yet.)
+(There is a section in pilitefs.sh for configuring FreeSWITCH scripts for use with Raspbian Lite and integrating it with services, but it's not done yet.)

 ## Environmental Variables